-I’m so excited for December.
-People have started to put their Christmas decorations up.
-There’s an excuse to drink more hot chocolate and the chilly nights have begun.
+As if we didn’t know that December was approaching us already.
+People have started to put their Christmas decorations up, its hot chocolate season, and the chilly nights have begun.

-If you’re anything like me, you’ll have the majority of your Christmas presents purchased and wrapped.
-I’ve even written all of my cards out.
-There are three birthdays that come before Christmas in mine and Daniel’s family.
-My dad’s is tomorrow); Daniel’s cousin; and my sister’s (who is in heaven).
-Another important birthday is Daniel’s nana’s on 28 December.
+If you’re anything like me, you’ll have the majority of your Christmas presents purchased and wrapped (I’ve even written all of my cards out).
+There are three birthdays that come before Christmas in mine and Daniel’s family – my dad’s (which is tomorrow), Daniel’s cousin, and my sister’s (who is blessed in heaven).
+Another important birthday is Daniel’s nana’s which occurs after Christmas Day on 28th December.

 Talking of birthdays, let’s begin one of the first things I’m looking forward to in December…